607011/wordsearch/README.md

 python3 gen.py 15 14 1 < wordlist.txt
 ```

 to produce a matrix 15 columns wide and 14 rows high.
-The `1` tells the script to a direct neighbor of the current cell to place the next letter; `2` would choose the one after the next, and so on.
+The `1` tells the script to choose a direct neighbor of the current cell to place the next letter; `2` would choose the one after the next, and so on.

 ## Word Checker